orlamadden/personafy/README.md

 # Personafy

 Personafy is an online tool for creating custom user personas in minutes.
 Users have the ability to search for pre-built templates, or sign up to create their own personas based on their own personal / business needs.

+Using CRUD functionality, users can (C)reate, (R)ead, (U)pdate and (D)elete users personas using Personafy.

 ## UX

 #### User Stories

 - As a user I want to view the site from any device (mobile, tablet and desktop).
-- As a user I want to have a search box so I can search for personas related to my business area(s).
+- As a user I want to have a search box so I can search for personas related to my business area(s). - edit/delete
 - As a user I want to view pre-made personas for inspiration.
 - As a user, I want to be able to print a persona so I can bring it to my team meeting.
 - As a user, I want to read about user personas and best practice, tips and tricks for using a user person in my projects.

 - As a user-contributor, I want to be able to create my own profile.
 - As a user-contributor, I want to be able to create my own personas.
-- As a user-contributor, I want to be able to keep my personas private because I am using them for my team at my company workplace.
+- As a user-contributor, I want to be able to keep my personas private because I am using them for my team at my company workplace. -delete
-- As a user-contributor, I want to be able to make some of my personas public.
+- As a user-contributor, I want to be able to make some of my personas public. - delete
 - As a user-contributor, I want to be able to edit/modify an existing persona.
 - As a user-contributor, I want to be able to delete an existing persona.
 - As a user-contributor, I want to have a confirmation/warning before deleting an entry.